vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 To have a conversation, you want to volunteer information with a gambit line.
 And that same information may need to be given in response to a direct question by the user.
-^reuse let’s you share information.
+`^reuse` let's you share information.

 ```
 t: HOUSE () I live in a small house

 u: (where * you * live) ^reuse(HOUSE)
 ```

 The rule on disabling a rule after use is that the rule that actually generates the output gets disabled.
-So the default behavior (if you don’t set keep on the topic or the rule) is that if the question is asked first, it reuses HOUSE.
-Since we have given the answer, we don’t want to repetitiously volunteer it, HOUSE gets disabled.
+So the default behavior (if you don't set keep on the topic or the rule) is that if the question is asked first, it reuses HOUSE.
+Since we have given the answer, we don't want to repetitiously volunteer it, HOUSE gets disabled.
-But, if the user repetitiously asks the question (maybe he forgot the answer), we will answer it again because the responder didn’t get disabled, just the gambit.
+But, if the user repetitiously asks the question (maybe he forgot the answer), we will answer it again because the responder didn't get disabled, just the gambit.
 And disabling applies to allowing a rule to try to match, not to what it does for output.
-So one can reuse that gambit’s output any number of times.
+So one can reuse that gambit's output any number of times.

-If you don’t want that behavior you can either add a disable on the responder OR tell `^reuse` to skip used rules by giving it a second argument (anything).
+If you don't want that behavior you can either add a disable on the responder OR tell `^reuse` to skip used rules by giving it a second argument (anything).
 So one way
 is:
 ```